adawojterska/WeatherApp/README.md

 The application utilizes the Java component JMapViewer to display the map.
 The project is based on the Maven structure and the graphical user interface is built using the Swing library.

+You can see a short demonstration of our project [here](https://www.youtube.com/watch?v=0VVqYSDy_Y4).

 ### Authors

 - [Miłosz Zieliński](https://github.com/zielinskim04)